The Part Of Me I Never Thought I’d Open Again

 and whispering, “I know you’re scared, but I need you to let him in now, it’s time.”

-It is letting someone see me in the brutally human moments where I forget how to breathe because my body thinks history is happening all over again.
+It is letting someone see me in the brutally human moments where I forget how to breathe because my body thinks history may happen all over again.

 It is choosing not to run even when my whole system screams for the exit.